webauthz/handbook/README.md

-Discovery can start with a system administrator configuring a web application with a Webauthz Discovery URI, or it can be dynamic where the Webauthz Discovery URI is provided in response to a resource request, along with the HTTP status code of 401 Unauthorized or 403 Forbidden.
+Discovery can start with a system administrator configuring a web application with a Webauthz Discovery URI, or it can be dynamic where the Webauthz Discovery URI is provided in response to a resource [access](#access) request, along with the HTTP status code of 401 Unauthorized or 403 Forbidden.

 To discover the authorization server configuration, the application